 - Were physically or mentally unable to work.

 - Is unemployed as a result of a labor dispute.

-Unemployment Compensation Benefits Denied After Acceptance in Oregon
+Learn About Unemployment Benefits Denials After Acceptance in Oregon

 In addition to having OR unemployment benefits denied due to an initial disqualification, UI beneficiaries can be denied unemployment benefits even after they have already begun to receive unemployment compensation.
 For example, if they: did not claim unemployment insurance benefits each week; did not meet their work search requirements; missed an opportunity to work; turned down a suitable job; failed to participate in the Reemployment and Eligibility Assessment interview; turned down a referral to work; failed to complete a full iMatchSkills registration; and failed to complete enrollment activities through their local WorkSource Oregon center.

 Although these issues could threaten an applicant’s eligibility for unemployment benefits, he or she still needs to make weekly claims during the investigation of the claim issues.
 If the petitioner is denied unemployment, he or she will receive a written administrative decision giving the dates of and reasons for the denial.
 If the claim is denied due to a work separation issue, because the candidate failed to apply for a job referral or refused a job, he or she may have the Oregon unemployment claim denied until work is procured, and earns at least four times the weekly benefit amount.
 This work must be done after the applicant was fired, suspended, quit or failed to accept or apply for work.
 This may also reduce his or her maximum unemployment insurance coverage amount by eight times the weekly benefit amount.
 If the benefits were denied due to other reasons such as school attendance, missed work opportunity, incarceration, and hospitalization, the denial lasts for the period of time stated in the administrative decision until the conditions that caused the denial no longer exist.